cloudengine-labs/linktoqr/README.md

 ## Purpose
 Code in this repo will help to generate QR from the given URL.

+## Read before you start contributing to this repo
+- Read [Contribution Guidelines](./CONTRIBUTING.md) before contributing to this repository!

+- Read GitHub [Code Of Conduct guidelines](./CODE_OF_CONDUCT.md)before contributing to this repository!

+- Feel free to pick up any of the open [Issues](https://github.com/chefgs/linktoqr/issues) or create new issue using the [template](https://github.com/chefgs/linktoqr/issues/new/choose)!

+- This repo also has GitHub action [Terraform AWS workflow](https://github.com/chefgs/terraform_repo/actions/workflows/tf_code_validation.yml) to check the Terraform AWS resource code is valid and works fine.
+Please utilize it for checking-in the code you're pushing passes the check creating.
+All you've to do is,
+  - Open Workflow in "Actions" Tab
+  - Check if the workflow is passing or not.
+Fix the issue in case of failure.

 ## Installation methods
 ### Method 1: Install from the github path
 - Run the command below to install the executable